 Learning to ride a motorcycle is a process that takes a few steps – usually CBT motorbike training, full licence training, and finally your full motorcycle licence test.
 The age you are when you decide you want to get around on two wheels will determine whether you can sit for your A2 motorcycle licence test, A1 motorcycle licence or the full A licence.
 Depending on who you decide to take your motorcycle course with, you may be able to learn to ride and get a motorcycle licence in the same place – which often makes the testing process a little easier.

 The first step to a full motorcycle licence, the CBT, is taken and assessed in the same place.
-You will train with a DVSA qualified instructor and they will assess your progress over the course of the day.
-Once you reach the required level of competency, you’ll be awarded a DL196 certificate.
+You will train with a DVSA-qualified instructor and they will assess your progress over the course of the day.
+Once you reach the required level of competency, you’ll get a DL196 certificate.
 Generally, this all takes place in the same location – on the training school grounds and the immediate surrounding area.

 Technically, a full motorcycle licence is an A level licence.
 This has no restrictions attached in terms of the roads you can use, carrying pillion passengers, or the power of the bike you can ride.
 However, if you are under the age of 24 (or 21 for the progressive route), an A level licence is simply not an option.

 17 and 18-year-olds are restricted to A1 motorcycle licences; 19 to 23-year-olds are able to obtain an A2 motorcycle licence.
 There is no need to move up the motorcycle licence levels if you don’t want to.
 The only reason to work towards a higher level licence is to be able to legally ride a higher-powered motorbike.

 DVSA examiners provide tests at approved test centres.
 Before the practical element of the test, you need to pass the motorcycle-specific theory test.
 This includes a hazard perception test.
 You’ll do both of these on a computer.